AdobeDocs/commerce-operations.en/help/_includes/templated/reference/cli/commerce-on-premises-beta.md

 ### `mode`

 The application mode to set.
-Available options are &quot;developer&quot; or &quot;production&quot;
+Available options are "developer" or "production"

 -  Required